drscotthawley/audio-classifier-keras-cnn/README.md

 ### Data preprocessing and/or augmentation:
 You don't *have* to preprocess or augment the data.
-If you preprocess, it will *much* faster (e.g., 100 times faster reading in the data) if you plan on running more than once.
+If you preprocess, the data-loading will go *much* faster (e.g., 100 times faster) the next time you try to train the network.
 So, preprocess.

 The "augmentation" will [vary the speed, pitch, dynamics, etc.](https://bmcfee.github.io/papers/ismir2015_augmentation.pdf) of the sound files ("data") to try to "bootstrap" some extra data with which to train.
 It can either be performed *within* the preprocessing step, or you can do it *before* preprocessing as a standalone step (i.e., if you really want to be able to listen to what these augmented datasets sound like).
 To save disk space, I recommend doing it during preprocessing rather than as a standalone.